0warie/Mobility-Technical-Challenge-Web/README.md

-# Mobility Technical Challenge – Web
+# ForecastIQ – Web

-This repository contains the Vue.js front-end portion of the Mobility Technical Challenge.
+This repository contains the Vue.js front-end for the this portfolio project

 ![Project showcase](./.docs/showcase.png)